 Blue light and red light treatments are very effective for acne.
 They help to destroy the P acnes bacteria and also help to decrease the inflammation in the skin.

 Can anything be done from the redness that results from acne?

-The genesis laser is very helpful in reducing the redness.
-A series of treatments is usually necessary.
-These are done 2 weeks apart.
-The Acne must be under control before these treatments can be performed.
+The Genesis laser is very helpful in reducing redness.
+A series of 4-6 treatments is usually necessary.
+These are done two weeks apart.

 How early should I treat my acne?

-It is better to treat your acne earlier than to wait for it to get really bad.
+It is better to treat your acne earlier to prevent scarring.